Cuyamaca College: History

 The campus site was acquired by the district's board of trustees in September 1972 and the college officially opened six years later.
 Today, Cuyamaca College offers more than 140 degrees and certificates, serves nearly 10,000 students, and is a significant contributor to the regional workforce and economy.

-The name for the college was selected by the Board of Trustees, as a reflection of the history and heritage of this area of San Diego County.
-One historian notes that "The very old Indian name 'Cuyamaca' has persisted through Spanish, Mexican and American times", and has, at various times, been "applied to mountains, lakes, valleys and ranches."
-Writers have interpreted the Indian meaning of the name in various ways, including "above rain" and "place where the rain comes from heavens".

-The building site was acquired by the board of trustees in September 1972, and the college officially opened in the Fall of 1978.
+The building site was acquired by the board of trustees in September 1972, and the college officially opened in the fall of 1978.
 The second phase of buildings was completed in January 1980.
 In 1989, the Learning Resource Center opened.
 The campus consists of twelve classroom buildings and is also the site of the Heritage of the Americas Museum and the Water Conservation Garden.

 In the Spring of 1995, Rancho San Diego Parkway, the Fury Lane entrance road, was completed, providing students easier access to the college.

 In the Fall of 1995, the college dedicated a new 20.3 acre physical education facility with a fitness center, gym, tennis and volleyball courts, soccer and ball fields and an Olympic-size track.

 A new Student Services Center opened in the Spring 2001 to provide one-stop student services at the Rancho San Diego Parkway entrance.
 The Child Development Center and Math Learning Center opened in Fall 2001.
 On April 19, 2007, the new Science and Technology Center had its grand opening; October 11, 2007 was the new Student Center grand opening and then on January 31, 2008, the Communication Arts Center opened.

-Construction implementation is occurring on an incremental basis in response to the growing community surrounding the college and to meet the educational needs in the Grossmont-Cuyamaca Community College District.
+Construction implementation is occurring incrementally in response to the growing community surrounding the college and to meet the educational needs of the college district.
 The college, when completed, will accommodate an enrollment of approximately 15,000 students.

 As Of January 1, 2009, Cuyamaca College is a smoke-free and tobacco-free campus in accordance with GCCCD Governing Board Policy BP 3560.